3mdeb/96boards-docs-wiki/UEFI.md

 3. fastboot configuration in host
 apt-get install android-tools-fastboot
 sudo adduser $USER adb
-# log out and log in again to become part of adb group
-# Alternatively you can use "sudo fastboot" instead of fastboot command
+- log out and log in again to become part of adb group, Alternatively you can use "sudo fastboot" instead of fastboot command

 4. host use:
 fastboot flash fastboot fip.bin